MapsPeople/web-ui/packages/react-components/README.md

 # MapsIndoors React Components

+A package for reusable React components for MapsIndoors-related React apps.

+## The `MIMap` component

+A React component to render a MapsIndoors map.

 ## Setup

-This package is based on Vite.
+This package is based on [Vite](https://vite.dev/) with React.

 Run `npm install` in the root folder of this repository.